ScryptSnake/ThreadCalc/README.md

 # :wrench: ThreadCalc
 *A .NET project for solving goemetric dimensions, tolerances, and specifications for mechanical threads.*
-> Note: This project is in design stages.
+> Note: This project is in early development stages and is incomplete.

 ---------
 ## Overview